 There are several other smaller aeroplane landing areas within the Greater Sydney region.
 These facilities cater for activities such as private flying, aerial work, and sports and recreational aviation.
-There are various unlicenced airfields which are limited to daytime VFR operations with no specific instrument flight procedures or VFR routes in and out, such as the aerodromes at The Oaks and Wedderburn.

 4.1.3.1 Bankstown Airport

 Bankstown Airport is located approximately 14 nm (26 km) east of WSI and 14 nm (26 km) south-west of the Sydney CBD.
 It is operated and managed by Aeria Management Group and has 3 parallel runways (11L/29R, 11C/29C and 11R/29L).
 Bankstown Airport operates 24-hours, 7 days a week.